 Carlisle is a medium-sized borough located in the state of Pennsylvania.
 With a population of 19,143 people and ten constituent neighborhoods, Carlisle is the 50th largest community in Pennsylvania.
 Carlisle has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Carlisle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Carlisle is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Carlisle who work in office and administrative support (13.87%), management occupations (11.22%), and food service (10.31%).
+Carlisle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Carlisle is a borough of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Carlisle who work in office and administrative support (12.77%), food service (10.80%), and management occupations (9.48%).

 Because there are quite a few people attending college in Carlisle, it is thought of as a college town.
 To the benefit of the many students in the area, Carlisle provides a number of services, amenities and opportunities geared towards their needs and activities.

-The citizens of Carlisle are very well educated compared to the average community in the nation: 34.94% of adults in Carlisle have a bachelor's degree or even advanced degree.
+The education level of Carlisle citizens is very high relative to the national average among all cities (21.84%): 35.06% of adults in Carlisle have a bachelor's degree or even advanced degree.

 Carlisle is a somewhat ethnically-diverse borough.
 The people who call Carlisle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carlisle residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Carlisle include Irish, Italian, English, and Polish.

 The most common language spoken in Carlisle is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.